futrime/csharp-project-template/README.md

 # C# Project Template

-A template for a C# project.
+A template for a C# project

 This project follows the [C# at Google Style Guide](https://google.github.io/styleguide/csharp-style.html).